 Sample Schedule

-The master's in accounting program is open to students of all academic backgrounds; a bachelor's degree in accounting is not required.
-Our the MSA team will provide you with a customized study plan to address your specific background.
-However, below is a popular sample schedule for many MSA students.
+The master's in accounting program is open to students of all academic backgrounds.
+A bachelor's degree in accounting is not required.
+Our MSA team will provide you with a customized study plan to address your specific background.
+Below is a popular sample schedule for many MSA students.

 Summer Semester